gkeeth/preamp-2019/README.md

 # preamp-2019

 Balanced input & output preamplifier with volume and balance controls.

+Based on preamps designed by Doug Self (see Small Signal Audio Design by Douglas Self)

 The preamp is split over several PCBs, with a kicad project for each:
 1. balanced_amplifier: volume/balance controls